How to Make Generative Art

 Can you make money with generative art?

-Yes!
-While the above-mentioned generative art NFT projects are worth millions of dollars, many artists make successful careers as creative coders.
+Or, you can offer your generative art as NFTs – while the above-mentioned generative art NFT projects are worth millions of dollars, many artists make successful careers as creative coders.
 Here’s 10 of them for your inspiration.